Investigate. Share. Transform.

 Get involved with efforts to track the COVID-19 virus and help accelerate the research for cure

-Contribute your health status daily and help scientists and public health researchers track the COVID-19 pandemic in the U.S., Canada, and Mexico.
-It also provides you insight of the spread in your community.
+Contribute your health status daily and help scientists and public health researchers track COVID-19 and flu outbreaks in the U.S., Canada, and Mexico.
+It also provides you an insight into the spread in your community.